varshil-shah/quiz-application/README.md

 3. Highscore will be displayed corresponding to the timer.
 4. User friendly and responsive to every device.
 5. If the correct answers are greater than 5, confetti will be displayed.
+6. First time user has to selected atleast 1 category, next time when he/she tries to play quiz again, that category will be automatically selected.
+7. You can also share this quiz application on different social media platform, for example: whatsapp, gmail or telegram.

 ## API Reference-